olubunmmy/JannyLabs.ai/README.md

 “Branding Re-engineered for the Future.”

 🎯 3. **Mission Statement**
-To empower startups with intelligent, future-forward branding that blends AI innovation with human creativity—so they launch faster, communicate clearer, and grow stronger.
+To empower businesses with intelligent, future-forward branding that blends AI innovation with human creativity so they launch faster, communicate clearer, and grow stronger.

 🔹 4 **Brand Story**
 In an era where startups move fast, JannyLabs AI emerges as a solution for next-gen brand creation.